bhumika-g/Attack-/README.md

 # Attack-
-Computer simulation of multi player dice game
+Computer simulation of a multi player dice game